Clement-W/bicycle-counter/README.md

 - Input Preprocessing
 - SGD parameters

 Thus, we focus on the Input Preprocessing part of the config file.
 All this preprocessing is included in the `data_augmentation_options` tag of the `train_config`.
 This data_augmentation_options can take several values that are listed [here](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto).
-And [this file](https://github.com/tensorflow/models/blob/master/research/object_detection/builders/preprocessor_builder_test.py) also explains how to write them into the config file.
+[This file](https://github.com/tensorflow/models/blob/master/research/object_detection/builders/preprocessor_builder_test.py) also explains how to write them into the config file.

 Concerning the image size, most of the object detection model contains an  [image-resize layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Resizing) which resizes the input to the required size.
 Thus, the images are automatically resized to the desired input size when feeded to the network.